kbberendsen/portfolio-analyzer/README.md

     └── Transactions.csv
 ```

-### Open the app
-Go to http://localhost:8501/ to see your stock portfolio dashboard!
-Loading the dashboard for the first time might take a few minutes, depending on the date range of transactions.
-Subsequent runs will take a few seconds to load.

 ## Optional: Supabase database
-The app can utilize a [Supabase database](https://supabase.com/) to store and retrieve stock prices and portfolio performance data in the cloud.
+The app can utilize a [Supabase database](https://supabase.com/) to store and retrieve your portfolio performance data in the cloud.
 The Supabase free tier will suffice.
 Create a new project and create three tables (this can be done in the 'SQL Editor' in the Supabase online dashboard):

 **Daily performance table**
 ```